Community Safety and Well-Being Fund: Building Safer Communities Grant Program

 For questions, email cswb@durham.ca.

 The Community Safety and Well-Being (CSWB) Fund: Building Safer Communities Grant Program supports the development of community-based violence prevention and intervention initiatives.
-This program will address community violence and youth justice involvement by supporting sector resilience, bridging service gaps, and encouraging resident engagement and leadership development.
+This program addresses community violence and youth justice involvement by supporting sector resilience, bridging service gaps, and encouraging resident engagement and leadership development.
 This program is made possible by funding from Public Safety Canada.
+Read about other initiatives funded through the Building Safer Communities Grant Program below.

 Apply Now: